Admission to this course is restricted to second-year students enrolled in the BA programme Philosophy: Global and Comparative Perspectives.

 Inspection and feedback

-Students will received one-to-one feedback on the midterm examination and (should they request) on their final examination.
+Students will receive one-to-one feedback on the midterm examination and (should they request) on their final examination.

 Study of compulsory literature